Ahmad Ismail (Malaysian politician): Business

 In 1995, Peninsular Metroworks Private Limited was founded with Ahmad Ismail as its executive chairman.

 The company was a special purpose vehicle, intended to receive concession to develop the Penang Outer Ring Road (PORR), a project which was subsequently delayed by the federal government in 2008 following the 2008 general election.
 Additionally, a majority stake in Peninsular Metroworks was indirectly linked to Ahmad Ismail: A 55% stake in the company was held in its early years by Nadi Senandung Sdn Bhd, which Ahmad was the director of; the remaining 45% was held by Setegap Bhd and Kumpulan Pinang Holdings Sdn Bhd, the latter a full subsidiary of Yayasan Bumiputra Pulau Pinang Limited.

 Ahmad Ismail was also the director of Popular Profile Sdn Bhd, which the Penang Development Corporation believed had wrongfully taken and kept RM500,000 from the state in a botched land transaction for Bukit Minyak in 1998, before winding up in 2005; Ahmad was believed to have cut links with the company in 1998.
 A police report was lodged by Penang Development Corporation on 3 September 2008.

-Crossback Arowana Farm at Bukit Merah Perak is Ahmad's latest business venture.
-He is a major shareholder for this golden arowana breeding farm and most of his pricey arowanas are exported to Mainland China.
+Arowana Farm in Bukit Merah, Perak, is a business in which Ahmad is a major shareholder.
+He oversees the operation of the arowana breeding farm, which primarily exports fish to Mainland China.